Produced Water Treating

 Skim Tank — Engineering Fundamentals

-API 421 gravity-settling design, Stokes velocity, Hazen overflow vs retention-time methods, vertical vs horizontal orientation.
+API 421 gravity-settling design: Stokes velocity, Hazen overflow vs retention-time methods, and vertical vs horizontal orientation.

 1. Role in the train